moody/Waffle/README.md

 `hidden = true` can also be given up front, declaratively, instead of calling `Hide()` after the fact.

-**Getting a frame back, walking a container's children, and telling them apart.** `GetFrame()` returns a node's own frame, `nil` if it hasn't been resolved yet (a `frameFactory` that hasn't laid out for the first time). `GetChildren()` returns every one of a container's direct children, wrapped, in declaration order, without recursing into grandchildren. `IsContainer()` tells you which kind of node you're holding.
+**Getting a frame back, walking a container's children, and telling them apart.** `GetFrame()` returns a node's frame, `nil` if it hasn't been resolved yet (a `frameFactory` not yet laid out). `GetChildren()` returns every one of a container's direct children, wrapped, in declaration order, without recursing into grandchildren. `IsContainer()` tells you which kind of node you're holding.
 Useful together for walking a tree and handling each child differently, e.g. recursing into containers while pooling leaf frames before `Clear()` discards them:

 ```lua
 for _, child in ipairs(root:GetChildren()) do